coq/coq/dev/doc/INSTALL.make.md

 5. You can now install the Coq system.
 Executables, libraries, and manual pages are copied in some standard places of your system, defined at configuration time (step 3).
-Just do
+Just do:

         umask 022
         make install

    Of course, you may need superuser rights to do that.

-6. Optionally, you could build the bytecode version of Coq via:

-        make byte

-   and install it via

-        make install-byte

-  This version is much slower than the native code version of Coq, but could be helpful for debugging purposes.
-In particular, coqtop.byte embeds an OCaml toplevel accessible via the Drop command.
+6. Note that the `install` target does support the `DESTDIR` variable, useful for package builders, so `make DESTDIR=tmp install` will install the files under `tmp/usr/...`.

 7. You can now clean all the sources.
 (You can even erase them.)